benrwb/blux/README.md

 The UI also allows for brightness adjustment.
 This can be useful on desktop PCs, which unlike laptops don't have hotkeys to control brightness.

 ![Screenshot](blux/blux.png)

+Note that by default, Windows doesn't allow colour temperatures lower than 3400K.
+Lower colour temperatures can be unlocked by installing f.lux and choosing the "Expand range" feature (or by running (flux.exe /unlockwingamma)